 The negative impacts to your feet including the risk of falls, twists, blisters, etc need to be considered.
 And why is it that when you wear these shoes, that skinny heel finds every crack and bump in the road, making for a less-than-ladylike response?!
 Staying balanced in these heels is a task in itself, let alone navigating an endless array of uneven walking surfaces waiting to jump out at us!
 Ninja training should be given free with each purchase, you are going to need it!

-Dr. Mark Green of Kansas City Foot and Ankle.
-“High heeled shoes are inherently unstable.
-Falling off your stilettos and twisting your ankle can lead to an ankle sprain, a torn ligament or tendon, or even a fractured foot or ankle bone.
-You should always have your foot or ankle evaluated if there is any swelling, bruising or pain.
+Dr. Mark Green of Kansas City Foot and Ankle: “High heeled shoes are inherently unstable.
+This instability can cause you to fall off your stilettos and twist your ankle; leading to an ankle sprain, a torn ligament or tendon, or even a fractured foot or ankle bone.
 The theory ‘if it was broken, I wouldn’t be able to walk on it’ isn’t true.
 Any painful foot or ankle injury should be evaluated right away so that proper, timely treatment can be initiated if necessary.”

-If you wake up the next day in High Heel Hell, call for an appointment at Kansas City Foot and Ankle.
-Our office is equipped with state-of-the-art diagnostic equipment such as digital x-rays and ultrasound.
-Dr. Green can diagnose and treat your condition, and have you back on your way to pulling out those heels again in no time.
+If you wake up one day in High Heel Hell, grab a tennis ball and use it to roll around the arch of your feet, especially around the forefoot.
+You may also try raising your feet up and icing them.
+If you are still in Hell, call for an appointment at Kansas City Foot and Ankle.
+You should always have your foot or ankle evaluated if there is any swelling, bruising or pain.
+Our office is equipped with state-of-the-art diagnostic equipment such as digital x-rays and ultrasound to help pinpoint, and diagnose, your pain.
+Our Doctors are here to get you back on your way to pulling out those heels again in no time!